Azure-Samples/contoso-chat/docs/aitour-workshop.md

    * If you are familiar with running Codespaces within VS Code Desktop on your laptop, feel free to do so.
 1. (preferred) Familiarity with the `bash` shell.
     * We'll be using `bash` to run commands in the VS Code terminal.
+1. (preferred) Familiarity with Python and Jupyter Notebooks
+    * We'll be creating Python scripts and running them from the command line and from Notebooks.

 ## Get Started

 We won't be using the Azure Portal window to the left of these instructions. **You can close that window now.**

+Instead, use your own browser to log into GitHub and Azure. (**Tip**: if you have your own Azure account, you might want to open the Azure Portal in a new profile or an incognito window, to avoid conflicts with the temporary Azure account used in this lab.)

 1. **Open a new browser window** on your laptop.